joel-wright/DDRPi/README.md

 Tetris Controls
 ---------------

+The obvious direction controls are as you'd expect (we ignore up of course).
+The other buttons are as follows:

         Start - Pause/Resume (also start a new game when on has ended) A/B   - Rotate right/left
         Y     - Drop the current piece
         X     - Start a new game when paused